polius/meteornext-docs/docs/guides/utils.md

 ![alt text](../../assets/utils/clones/utils-clones-partial-setup.png "Clones - Setup")

-Here you will been able to select which tables you want to clone.
-Also you will be able to choose some optional settings to also clone the triggers, routines and events.
+Here, you will be able to select which tables you want to clone.
+Also, you will be able to choose some optional settings to also clone the triggers, routines and events.

 ![alt text](../../assets/utils/clones/utils-clones-partial-objects.png "Clones - Objects")

 The last step will appear an overview.
-After reviewing all fields click **CLONE** and the process will start.
+After reviewing all fields, click **CLONE** and the process will start.

 ![alt text](../../assets/utils/clones/utils-clones-partial-overview.png "Clones - Overview")